bnb-chain/greenfield/docs/architecture/04-storage_provider_management.md

 ### Leave the network

-When the SPs join and leave the network, they have to follow a series of actions to ensure data redundancy for the users; otherwise, their "Service Stake" will be fined.
+When the SPs join or leave the network, they have to follow a series of actions to ensure data redundancy for the users; otherwise, their "Service Stake" will be fined.
 This is achieved through the data availability challenge and validator governance votes.